webnook/rock-paper-scissor-game/README.md

-simple game using vannila js that shows result on console
+simple game using vanilla js that shows result on console